24th Filmfare Awards South

-The 24th Filmfare Awards South ceremony honoring the winners of the best of South Indian cinema in 1976 was an event held on August 14, 1977, at Kalaivanar Arangam in Madras.
+The 24th Filmfare Awards South ceremony honoring the winners of the best of South Indian cinema in 1976 was held on August 14, 1977, at Kalaivanar Arangam in Madras.

-The president of this year's function was the Governor of Andhra Pradesh Mrs. Sharda Mukherjee.
-The chief guest of the evening was President of the South Indian Film Chamber of Commerce Mr. D. V. S. Raju.
+The president of this year's function was Andhra Pradesh Governor Sharda Mukherjee.
+The chief guest of the evening was South Indian Film Chamber of Commerce President D. V. S. Raju.